Quasiperiodic solutions of the generalized SQG equation: Linearized operator in the normal directions

 From now on, we use $\varphi$, instead of $\psi$, for the "time" variable.
 From \eqref{modified_Hamiltonian_2}, \eqref{rescaled_hamiltonian} and Proposition~\ref{normal_form_prop11231}, we can easily see that for an embedding $i(\varphi)$,

-We split this section into several subsections.
-In Subsection~\ref{hohohohoho22}, we study some useful properties of the coefficients generated by $\Phi^{WB}\circ U_\zeta(i_\delta)$, at which we linearize the gSQG equation.
+We split this chapter into several sections.
+In Section~\ref{hohohohoho22}, we study some useful properties of the coefficients generated by $\Phi^{WB}\circ U_\zeta(i_\delta)$, at which we linearize the gSQG equation.
 From \ref{item3_normal} in Proposition~\ref{normal_form_prop11231}, we already know that $\Phi^{WB}$ changes only a finite number of Fourier modes.
-This will generate smoothing operators in the expression of $\nabla_z^2 K$, which will be studied in Subsection~\ref{Finite dimensional operators}.
-In Subsection~\ref{linisdw}, we derive the explicit form of the Hessian $\nabla_z^2 K$.
+This will generate smoothing operators in the expression of $\nabla_z^2 K$, which will be studied in Section~\ref{Finite dimensional operators}.
+In Section~\ref{linisdw}, we derive the explicit form of the Hessian $\nabla_z^2 K$.

-\subsection{Homogeneous expansion}
+\section{Homogeneous expansion}

-In this subsection, we investigate the structure of the coefficients and symbols arising in the linearized operator.
+In this section, we investigate the structure of the coefficients and symbols arising in the linearized operator.

-To begin with, let us denote (recall $U_\zeta$ from \eqref{actionssx}),
+To begin with, let us denote (recall $U_\zeta$ from \eqref{actionssx}) {$\bar{v}$},

-where $\mathtt{l}:S\mapsto \mathbb{Z}^{\nu}$ such that
+where $\mathtt{l}:S\mapsto \mathbb{Z}^{\nu}$ such that {$\mathtt{l}$}

-and $\mathtt{e}_k:=\left(0,\ldots,1,\ldots,0\right)$ denotes the $k$-th vector of the canonical basis of $\mathbb{R}^\nu$.
+and $\mathtt{e}_k:=\left(0,\ldots,1,\ldots,0\right)$ denotes {$\mathtt{e}_k$} the $k$-th vector of the canonical basis of $\mathbb{R}^\nu$.
 We also denote the average operators:

 \begin{lemma} Let $u$ be as in \eqref{u_def1}.
 Then $u$ has the expansion:

 where $K_2$ is as in \eqref{K12def}.
 And we have that

 Furthermore, it holds that $M_x(q)=0$. \end{lemma} \begin{proof} From Lemma~\ref{WB_expansion11}, \eqref{u_def1}, \eqref{actionssx} and \eqref{iso_tropic} , we have that